alexseveringhaus/Noise-Monitoring-IoT/README.md

 4. Run 'python sense.py' on Raspberry Pi
 5. Test system:
    - Play audio/music near your GrovePi sound sensor and watch the LED adjust its brightness depending on the noise level!
-   - If audio exceeds a threshold defined in process.py, it will flash to alert the user of excessive noise
+   - If audio exceeds the threshold defined in process.py, it will flash to alert the user of excessive noise
-   - Threshold is determined based on current date and time using the World Time API (no API key required) to limit noise on weekdays and nights
+   - Threshold is determined based on current date and time using the World Time API (no API key required) to further limit noise on weekdays and nights